-All safety checks will be documented in detail and should include the exact time of the safety check and the identification information of the employee conducting the check.
-All documentation will be gathered and placed in the appropriate Log Binder to the corresponding housing Unitat the end of each shift.
+All safety checks will be documented in detail and should include the exact time of the safety check and the identification information of the employee conducting the chec

-602.9.1 LOG INSPECTION AND ARCHIVAL OF LOGS
+602.9.1 LOG INSPECTION AND ARCHIVE OF LOGS

-The Shift Commander shall review and evaluate the logs at the end of the month and pass any significant incidents via the chain of command to the Facility Manager for review.
+The Shift Commander shall review and evaluate the logs and pass any significant incidents via the chain of command to the Facility Manager for review.

-The logs will be retained by the Office in accordance with established records retention schedules but in no case less than one year.
+The logs will be retained by the Office in accordance with established records retention schedules but in no case less than two years.